 There are literally thousands of tour companies in Morocco offering tour services and it is really is a country where hiring one of those companies can make your trip so much easier to manage and enjoy.
-Choosing the right company can be daunting and we hear all the time from people who are frustrated looking.
+Choosing the best Morocco tour company can be daunting and we hear all the time from people who are frustrated looking.
 Word of mouth is the best referral and most often TripAdvisor is a good place to vet your choices.
-Even then there are some tips to separate the casual entrepeneur from the serious travel professionals.
+Even then there are some tips to separate the casual entrepreneur from the serious travel professionals.

 Let’s review a few key points to help in making that decision.

 There are a ton of companies offering tour services.
 Anywhere from huge overseas brokers (think big bus, “Here’s your number, don’t tell us your name there’s no time for that”) to enterprising nomads with access to a laptop and every notch in between.

 A few things to look for in finding the best Morocco tour company: The background of the owners – years of experience in tourism, qualifications, time spent in Morocco.
 Ultimately you want people with access to western banking systems, GUIDE experience and tourism experience.

 Check out the website – is it professional looking?
 Do they advertise?
 Do they check all the social media boxes like Facebook and Instagram?
 Do their English sentences sound like native English?
 Does their website English match the email communication English?